 Perseverance's data is beamed back to Earth via several spacecraft orbiting Mars: NASA's Mars Odyssey, Mars Reconnaissance Orbiter (MRO) and MAVEN (Mars Atmosphere and Volatile Evolution), and the European Space Agency's Trace Gas Orbiter.

 Mastcam-Z is one of Perseverance's seven science instruments.
-Another, known as SHERLOC ("Scanning Habitable Environments with Raman and Luminescence for Organics and Chemicals"), will be the first instrument on Mars to use Ramen and fluorescence spectroscopies, techniques familiar to forensics experts.
+Another, known as SHERLOC ("Scanning Habitable Environments with Raman and Luminescence for Organics and Chemicals"), is the first instrument on Mars to use Ramen and fluorescence spectroscopies, techniques familiar to forensics experts.

-When an ultraviolet light shines over certain carbon-based chemicals, they glow much like material beneath a black light.
+When ultraviolet light shines over certain carbon-based chemicals, they glow much like material beneath a black light.
 The glow can help scientists detect chemicals that form in the presence of life.
-SHERLOC will photograph the rocks it studies, then map the chemicals it detects across the images.
+SHERLOC is photographing the rocks it studies, then mapping the chemicals it detects across the images.

 "This kind of science requires texture and organic chemicals — two things that our target meteorite will provide," Rohit Bhartia of JPL, SHERLOC's deputy principal investigator, said in a statement.

-Another Perseverance instrument, called PIXL ("Planetary Instrument for X-ray Lithochemistry"), will determine the composition of Martian materials at a very fine scale using a high-resolution camera and X-ray fluorescence spectrometer.
+Another Perseverance instrument, called PIXL ("Planetary Instrument for X-ray Lithochemistry"), is determining the composition of Martian materials at a very fine scale using a high-resolution camera and X-ray fluorescence spectrometer.

-The rover's SuperCam instrument, an evolution of Curiosity's ChemCam, will zap target rocks with lasers and determine the chemical composition of the resulting vapor.
+The rover's SuperCam instrument, an evolution of Curiosity's ChemCam, zaps target rocks with lasers and determines the chemical composition of the resulting vapor.

 Perseverance also carries a ground-penetrating radar instrument called RIMFAX ("Radar Imager for Mars' Subsurface Experiment").
-RIMFAX will be the first rover instrument ever to look under the surface of Mars, mapping layers of rock, water and ice up to 33 feet (10 m) deep.
+RIMFAX is the first rover instrument ever to look under the surface of Mars, mapping layers of rock, water and ice up to 33 feet (10 m) deep.